-Appendix E - Glossary of Terms
+Appendix D - Glossary of Terms

-ABCA • Business Corporations Act (Alberta)

-• The Advance Notice By-Law of the Corporation regarding advance notice of nomination of directors of the

-Corporation as attached to this Information Circular as Appendix G

-Beneficial Shareholder • Shareholders who do not hold Common Shares in their own name

-Board • Board of Directors of Freehold

-Broadridge • Broadridge Investor Communications

-• Canpar Holdings Ltd., a private royalty company that is a wholly-owned subsidiary of the CN Pension Trust

-Funds

-CEOChief Executive OfficerChief Financial Officer

-CN Pension Trust Funds

-• The pension funds for employees of Canadian National Railway Company

-Code

-• Code of Business Conduct and Conflict of Interest Policy

-Common Share • A common share in the capital of Freehold

-• Chief Operating Officer

-Diversity and Renewal Policy • Board Diversity and Renewal Policy adopted March 10, 2015; amended March 2, 2017

-DSU Plan• The Directors' Deferred Share Unit Plan adopted January 1, 2011; amended March 2, 2017

-DSUs or Deferred Share Units• Deferred share units granted under the DSU Plan

-Freehold • Freehold Royalties Ltd.

-Freehold Award Plan

-• Freehold Royalties Ltd. Share Unit Award Plan adopted in 2017

-G&A Costs • General and administrative costs

-GNC Committee• Governance, Nominating and Compensation Committee

-Governance Agreement

-• Governance Agreement between Freehold Royalties Ltd. and Rife Resources Management Ltd. dated

-December 31, 2010 which provides, among other things, rights to the Manager to nominate directors to the

-Board and rights to the Manager to have a Board observer present at meetings of the Board or its

-Hugessen Consulting Inc., compensation consultant to the Board and GNC Committee

-Information Circular • This management information circular dated March 21, 2019

-KPMG • KPMG LLP, Chartered Accountants, Freehold's external auditor

-Management Agreement• Fourth Amended and Restated Management Agreement dated November 9, 2015 between Rife ResourcesManagement Ltd., Rife Resources Ltd., Freehold Royalties Ltd., 1872348 Alberta Ltd. (as trustee of FreeholdHoldings Trust) and Freehold Royalties Partnership, which sets out the management structure between

-Freehold, Rife and the Manager

-Manager • Rife Resources Management Ltd., a wholly-owned subsidiary of Rife Resources Ltd.

-The Annual and Special Meeting of the Shareholders of Freehold to be held on May 7, 2019

-Mercer Human Resource Consulting Ltd., Rife's compensation survey supplier

-Named Executive Officers or NEOs • Our named executive officers, including individuals who were the CEO or CFO during 2018

-NI 51-101 • National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities

-NI 58-101 • National Instrument 58-101 Disclosure of Corporate Governance Practices

-Non-Management Director• Each director of Freehold who is not an employee of Freehold or Rife

-Notice and Access Provisions • As provided under National Instrument 54-101 Communications with Beneficial Owners of Securities of a

-Reporting Issuer

-Performance Award
+ABCA Business Corporations Act (Alberta) Advance Notice By-Law The Advance Notice By-Law of Freehold regarding advance notice of nomination of directors of Freehold Beneficial Shareholder Shareholders who do not hold Common Shares in their own name Board Board of Directors of Freehold Broadridge Broadridge Investor Communications Canpar Holdings Ltd., a private royalty company that is a wholly-owned subsidiary of the CN Pension Trust Canpar Funds CEO Chief Executive Officer Chief Financial Officer CFO CN Pension Trust Funds The pension funds for employees of Canadian National Railway Company Code Code of Business Conduct and Conflict of Interest Policy Common Share A common share in the capital of Freehold COO Chief Operating Officer Diversity and Renewal Policy Board Diversity and Renewal Policy adopted March 10, 2015; amended March 2, 2017 DSU Plan The Directors' Deferred Share Unit Plan adopted January 1, 2011; amended March 2, 2017 DSUs or Deferred Share Units Deferred share units granted under the DSU Plan Freehold or the Company Freehold Royalties Ltd. Freehold Award Plan The Share Unit Award Plan of Freehold adopted in 2017 G&A Costs General and administrative costs GNC Committee Governance, Nominating and Compensation Committee Governance Agreement Governance Agreement between Freehold Royalties Ltd. and Rife Resources Management Ltd. dated December 31, 2010 which provides, among other things, rights to the Manager to nominate directors to the Board and rights to the Manager to have a Board observer present at meetings of the Board or its committees Hugessen Consulting Hugessen Consulting Inc., compensation consultant to the Board and GNC Committee Information Circular This management information circular dated March 16, 2020 KPMG KPMG LLP, Chartered Accountants, Freehold's external auditor Management Agreement Fourth Amended and Restated Management Agreement dated November 9, 2015 between Rife Resources Management Ltd., Rife Resources Ltd., Freehold Royalties Ltd., 1872348 Alberta Ltd. (as trustee of Freehold Holdings Trust) and Freehold Royalties Partnership, which sets out the management structure between Freehold, Rife and the Manager Manager Rife Resources Management Ltd., a wholly-owned subsidiary of Rife Resources Ltd. Meeting The Annual and Special Meeting of the Shareholders of Freehold to be held on May 5, 2020 Mercer Human Resource Consulting Ltd., Rife's compensation survey supplier Mercer Named Executive Officers or NEOs Our named executive officers, including individuals who were the CEO or CFO during 2019 NI 51-101 National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities NI 58-101 National Instrument 58-101 Disclosure of Corporate Governance Practices Non-Management Director Each director of Freehold who is not an employee of Freehold or Rife Notice and Access Provisions As provided under National Instrument 54-101 Communications with Beneficial Owners of Securities of a Reporting Issuer Performance Award An award designated as a performance award under the Freehold Award Plan or Rife Award Plan Record Date Close of business on March 16, 2020 Related Party Transaction Any transaction between Freehold Royalties Ltd. and Rife Resources Ltd. and/or Canpar Holdings Ltd. that may include items such as potential acquisitions, dispositions, joint ventures, farm-in arrangements and transactions of a similar nature that are outside the ordinary course of business

-• An award designated as a performance award under the Freehold Award Plan or Rife Award Plan
+An award designated as a restricted award under the Freehold Award Plan or Rife Award Plan